miromannino/miro-windows-manager/README.md

 Note that in case the window is resized to be a half of the screen, you can also use `hyper` + `up` + `down` (or `hyper` + `right` + `left`) to resize the window full screen.

 As the other shortcuts, `hyper` + `f` can be pressed multiple times to obtain a centered window of three fourth and one half of height and width.
 This behaviour can be customized.

+### Move to other display

+ - `hyper` + `n`: move to other monitor.

+ Hitting that shortcut multiple times will rotate between the number of monitors

 ## Animations